-Winston Churchill: “The firmly inculcated doctrine that an admiral’s opinion was more likely to be right that a captain’s, and a captain’s than a commander’s, did not hold good when questions entirely novel in character, requiring keen and bold minds unhampered by long routine, were under debate.”
+Winston Churchill: "The firmly inculcated doctrine that an admiral’s opinion was more likely to be right than a captain’s, and a captain’s than a commander’s, did not hold good when questions entirely novel in character, requiring keen and bold minds unhampered by long routine, were under debate."
 From The U-boat Crisis, where Churchill discusses the debate over whether to institute convoying.

 Charles Darwin: "To kill an error is as good a service as, and sometimes even better than, the establishing of a new truth or fact." ... especially when the error was widely accepted as a truth or fact.

 Dietrich Dörner: We are infatuated with the hypotheses we propose because we assume they give us power over things.
 We therefore avoid exposing them to the harsh light of real experience, and we prefer to gather only information that supports our hypotheses.
 In extreme cases, we may devise elaborate and dogmatic defenses to protect hypotheses that in no way reflect reality.
 From The Logic of Failure (1996), this quote suggests a prime reason why red teaming is important.